Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Genetic epilepsy with febrile seizures plus (GEFS+) is a familial epileptic syndrome characterized by occurrence of seizures in multiple family members with important phenotypical heterogeneity.
-The phenotypical spectrum usually includes febrile seizures or febrile seizures plus but various types of seizures/epileptic syndromes could be observed in at least 2 family members.
-The initial description included development of epilepsy as afebrile generalized tonic-clonic seizures that extend into late childhood following febrile seizures.
+The phenotypical spectrum usually includes febrile seizures or febrile seizures plus but various types of seizures/epileptic syndromes could be observed in at least two family members.
+The initial description included afebrile generalized tonic-clonic seizures that extended into late childhood following febrile seizures.
 The syndrome was thus referred to as “generalized epilepsy with febrile seizures plus”; however, the term “genetic epilepsy” is now preferred due to the presence of focal as well as generalized seizures in some patients.
 Other seizure types include myoclonic attacks, myoclonic-astatic seizures, absences, and focal seizures.
 At the severe end of the spectrum lie epileptic encephalopathies, such as Dravet syndrome and myoclonic-atonic epilepsy.
 EEG patterns and drug responsiveness depend on seizure type and clinical phenotype.
 The inheritance follows a complex pattern that was initially considered as autosomal dominant with incomplete penetrance; subsequent data also suggest polygenic, recessive inheritance and de novo mutations that encode in the majority of cases of ion channel subunits.
 Neurodevelopment, apart from severe cases of epileptic encephalopathies, is usually normal.

-• Genetic epilepsy with febrile seizures plus (GEFS+) is an epileptic condition characterized by the occurrence of febrile seizures and a variety of other seizures types (febrile seizures, febrile seizures plus, other generalized or focal) in at least 2 members of the same family. | |
+• Genetic epilepsy with febrile seizures plus (GEFS+) is an epileptic condition characterized by the occurrence of febrile seizures and a variety of other seizures types (febrile seizures plus, nonfebrile seizures, generalized, or focal) in at least two members of the same family. | |

 • The clinical presentation of patients with GEFS+ is diverse, and the clinical spectrum extends from familial febrile seizures (least severe cases) to myoclonic-astatic epilepsy or Dravet syndrome (most severe cases). | |